Dolph Camilli: Major league career

 In 1942, he finished second in the National League in home runs and runs batted in.
 That year, he also broke Zack Wheat's club record of 131 career home runs (Gil Hodges surpassed his final total of 139 in 1953, and Duke Snider broke his mark for left-handed batters later the same year).
 In July 1943 Camilli was traded to the New York Giants, but he refused to report to the Dodgers' hated rivals; instead, he managed the Oakland Oaks of the Pacific Coast League in 1944–45 before joining the Boston Red Sox in mid-1945, batting .212 with two home runs in his last season.

 In a 12-season career, Camilli posted a .277 batting average with 239 home runs and 950 runs batted in during 1490 games played.
 After leading the National League in errors in both 1934 and 1935, and setting a record with three errors in one inning in 1935, he improved his defense and later led the league in assists and fielding percentage once each.
 He recorded a .990 fielding percentage playing every inning in his major league career at first base.
 He also ended his career with 961 strikeouts, more than any player except Babe Ruth (1330) and Jimmie Foxx (1311); his National League record of 923 was broken by Gil Hodges in 1958.
 Among his career highlights was recording the last out of Ruth's career.

 Later life

 Following his playing career, Camilli returned to the Pacific Coast League and managed the Oaks and Sacramento Solons, as well as several other minor league teams, winning a pennant with Spokane in 1948.
 He later was a scout for the Yankees and California Angels before finishing his baseball career as a spring training instructor for the Angels.

 Camilli was inducted into the Dodgers Hall of Fame in 1984, and recalled of his fans, "All they cared about was their family, their job and the Dodgers.
 And I don't know which one was the most important."

-In an article in 1976 in Esquire magazine, sportswriter Harry Stein published an "All Time All-Star Argument Starter", consisting of five ethnic baseball teams.
-Camilli was the first baseman on Stein's Italian team.

 Camilli died in San Mateo, California at age 90.
 He was buried at Cypress Lawn Memorial Park in Colma, California.